View organization activity

 Use the **Activity** tab to see how many users have been active during a given period.

 1. Open the **Organization Dashboard**.
-See [View user activity](#view-user-activity).
+See [View user status and activity](#view-user-status-and-activity).

 2. Click **Activity**.